LeDragoX/Win-Debloat-Tools/README.md

 - `Upgrade All Softwares`: Upgrades all Softwares installed on your machine installed through _Winget_ and _Chocolatey_.
   - WSL will only update itself, not the distros installed.
 - `Install Selected`: Install the selected apps by marking the checkbox(es);
-- `Uninstall Mode`: Default as OFF, clicking this will switch the `Install Selected` button to `Uninstall Selected` and uninstall every selected apps (**Advice**: Blue colored buttons may not be able to uninstall completely and WSL UWP Apps, but WSL Distros will be unregistered);
+- `Uninstall Mode`: Default as OFF, clicking this will switch the `Install Selected` button to `Uninstall Selected` and uninstall every selected apps (**Advice:** differently colored buttons may not be able to uninstall completely and WSL UWP Apps, but WSL Distros will be unregistered);

 </details>